NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     forecasting model will most likely fail during extremely warm days during winter that did not happen before (i.e. were not included in the model training data).

-**The sample of data used for estimation is large enough.**
-    When the sample size is small, the actual performance calculated on the sample is not reliable as it is a subject of random sampling effects (sampling error).
-Read more about it :ref:`here <estimation_of_standard_error>`.

 **The noise is heteroskedastic around the monitored model target and it is dependent on the monitored model input features.**
     DEE also works when the noise is homoskedastic (noise distribution around the target is constant) but then the true performance of the monitored model is constant (depending on the metric used, it will be constant